cgencer/challenges_librarian/README.md

 # assignment-icebreaker
-simple blog API on node.js with minimal requirements
+Simple CMS API on node.js with minimal requirements.
+A Vue client will also be implemented.
+To-Do's:
+- testing suite
+- GraphQL
+- tRPC
+- Dashboard
+- maybe a second client with React
+- mobile client
+- Web3 connectivity

 * please refer to [docs/](https://cgencer.github.io/assignment-icebreaker/) for the detailed docs.
 * kanban board for the issues at hand is available at [kanban board](https://cgencer.github.io/assignment-icebreaker/kanban.html)